TO BE PUBLISHED October 2024

 Format: DOWNLOADABLE PDF

-The agenda also focuses on issues arising from consultation on the code, including the need for clarity and proportionality in its development, and next steps for minimising overlap with wider online safety legislation, following the recent High Court case regarding the designation of Reddit and Tumblr as platforms to be regulated by a new code.
+The agenda also focused on issues arising from consultation on the code, including the need for clarity and proportionality in its development, and next steps for minimising overlap with wider online safety legislation, following the recent High Court case regarding the designation of Reddit and Tumblr as platforms to be regulated by a new code.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 - Online Safety Code: priorities, provisions and key issues - structure and implementation - safety impact assessments - defining categories of harm - online education and digital literacy - options for age verification